Tripura Sundari

-Tripura Sundari (Sanskrit: त्रिपुरा सुन्दरी, IAST: Tripura Sundarī), also known as Rajarajeshwari, Shodashi, Kamakshi, and Lalita is a Hindu goddess, worshipped as a principal aspect of supreme goddess Mahadevi mainly venerated in Shaktism, the goddess-oriented sect of Hinduism.
-She is also one of the ten Mahavidyas.
-She is praised in many Shakta texts, with Lalita Sahasranama, Soundarya Lahari being the most popular one.
-She is known as Adi Parashakti in Lalitopakhyana of Brahmanda Purana.
+Tripura Sundari (Sanskrit: त्रिपुरसुन्दरी; IAST: Tripura Sundarī), also known as Lalita, Shodashi, Kamakshi, and Rajarajeshvari, is a Hindu goddess revered primarily within the Shaktism tradition and recognized as one of the ten Mahavidyas.
+She embodies the essence of the supreme goddess Mahadevi.
+Central to the Shakta texts, she is widely praised in the Lalita Sahasranama and the Saundarya Lahari.
+In the Lalitopakhyana of the Brahmanda Purana, she is referred to as Adi Parashakti.

+The term "Tripura" conveys the concept of three cities or worlds, while "Sundari" translates to "beautiful woman".
+She signifies the most beautiful woman across the three realms, with associations to the yoni symbol and the powers of creation, preservation, and dissolution.

 According to the Srikula tradition in Shaktism, Tripura Sundari is the foremost of the Mahavidyas, the supreme divinity of Hinduism and also the primary goddess of Sri Vidya.
 The Tripura Upanishad places her as the ultimate Shakti (energy, power) of the universe.
 She is described as the supreme consciousness, ruling from above Brahma, Vishnu, and Shiva.

+The Lalita Sahasranama narrates the cosmic battle between Lalita Tripura Sundari and the demon Bhandasura, symbolizing the triumph of good over evil.
+This sacred text offers a detailed portrayal of her divine attributes and qualities.
+Temples dedicated to her exist across India, with prominent ones in Tripura, West Bengal, Tamil Nadu, Andhra Pradesh, Telangana, Jharkhand, and Karnataka.
+Her festivals, including Lalita Jayanti and Lalita Panchami, are celebrated fervently, reflecting devotees' deep spiritual connection to the goddess and her embodiment of the divine feminine energy.